 - Re-steeps: 2–3 times; go slightly shorter on the second, a touch longer on the third

 Tip: If the cup seems too strong, reduce time rather than water temperature first.
-Fukamushi extracts quickly; every 10 seconds matters.
+Fukamushi extracts quickly; even 10 seconds matters.

 When to Drink & What to Pair With